Skip to main content Skip to navigation

 Director of Film and Television Studies

-For all of the core first-year film modules, an important priority should be to extend the range of your film viewing.
+For the Film and Television Studies side of your degree, an important priority should be to extend the range of your film viewing.
 Try to see as much as you possibly can of all types of film.
 Make the most of any streaming sites you have access to, along with films shown on television or in your local cinema.
 It would be especially useful for you to seek out films from parts of the world and periods in film history that you are unfamiliar with.

 When you arrive at Warwick, you will be able to find copies or online editions of all the reading material listed below through the University Library.
 In the meantime, you can find preview versions of many of them through sites such as Google Books, Open Library and publishers’ websites.